oblaser/omw/contributing.md

 ## Naming
+> It's a mix between the C++ standard and the conventions I was tought.
+> Classes and functions more related to the standard have a more std like naming.

 Names are in lower camel case and normally don't use the underscore `_`.

 Classes however are in upper camel case.
 Exception classes are in lowercase and use the underscore.
-> For basse classes I don't have a clear idea.
-It may differ from case to case.
+> For base classes I don't have a clear idea.
+Maybe something like a `_Base` suffix.
+> It may differ from case to case.

 Macros are in uppercase and start with `OMW_`.